Zeiss Distagon 28mm f/2.8 (C/Y mount)

 On the second days I took the Distagon 28mm and went for a small hike not far from home.
 The trailhead starts in a small village known for its clocks and beans, believe it or not.

-I parked the car in front of the church and I was struck by the bell tower next to it.
+I parked the car in front of the church and I was struck by the clock tower next to it.

 Seen the door of the church open absolutely I had to go inside and take a look.
 I was the only one and I could roam around freely.
 On the way out I noticed how the light coming in from the main door created a nice glow and snapped a photo.